13 Relationship Statistics [New 2024 Data]

 33% of women want to be reassured they’re still desirable

-Likewise, all love statistics about women are here gathered and presented.
+Likewise, all relationship and love statistics about women are here gathered and presented.

 Try to compare the two genders’ data.
 Anything that surprises you?